-New figures show that vets have examined and treated more, not less, pets while Australians have been in COVID-19 lockdown.
+New figures show that there are more pets seeing vets since Australians first went into COVID-19 lockdown in March 2020.
 But why is this happening?
 Are we doing things that are making our pets sick more often?

 On 7 May, Petsure – which claims to be Australia’s largest underwriter of pet insurance policies – revealed that the number of claims made for vet bills was 16 per cent higher in April 2020 amid COVID-19 lockdowns than it was in the same month last year.

-The amount of money that Petsure had reimbursed to pet owners was up even more – up by a third (34%) for the month compared with April last year, to the tune of $17.3 million.
+The amount of money that Petsure had reimbursed to pet owners was up even more.
+It soared by a third (34%) for the month compared with April last year, to the tune of $17.3 million.

 According to Petsure’s CEO Alexandra Thomas, this has actually been a good thing.